MicrosoftDocs/azure-devops-docs/docs/work/customize/index.md

 ---
-title: Index to work item and tracking customization topics | Team Services & TFS
+title: Index to work item and tracking customization topics | VSTS & TFS
 description: Index to topics for customizing your work tracking experience in VSTS and and Team Foundation Server (TFS)
 ms.technology: vs-devops-agile-wit
 ms.prod: vs-devops-alm